DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

 library(tmaptools)
 palette_explorer()
 ```

+**Note that after you run the palette explorer you have to close it to do anything else!**

 You can get a feel for what many of the available palettes will look like in an actual map at [this website](http://colorbrewer2.org).